bajohn/crosswords/readme.md

         - Run an instruction to have the funds returned
     2. One account w/ phrase
         - Send funds to contract
+        -->TODO: We are here!
+The instruction is sent, need to now deserialize the instruction in-contract and check for validity
         - Run an instruction that returns funds iff a correct phrase is sent
     3. Two accounts w/ phrase
         - Have two accounts send funds to a contract